By Beverly Ewart

 Canton Free Library’s Hours: 9am-6pm Monday – Friday; 10am-3pm Saturday.
 For more CFL news, stay tuned on Facebook, Instagram, or our website.
 Find new additions to our collection on our website: cantonfreelibrary.org.
-To renew your current checkouts, login to ncls.org; you may also renew via email at firstname.lastname@example.org, or by calling (315) 386-3712 (choose option 1, “For curbside service” on the menu – we continue to offer curbside service for your convenience).
+To renew your current checkouts, login to catalog.ncls.org; you may also renew via email at firstname.lastname@example.org, or by calling (315) 386-3712 (choose option 1, “Front Desk,” on the menu).

-Find courage @ your library!
+Find all the news that’s fit to “prince” @ your library!